Dara Singh: Films and television

 Singh left his village for Singapore in 1948.
-He started his career as an actor in 1952 with Sangdil.
+He made his first on-screen appearance in a dream sequence from the film Pehli Jhalak (1954) where he was seen doing a wrestling scene with Om Prakash with Begum Para as the referee.
 He was a stunt film actor for many years and played his first lead role in Babubhai Mistry's film King Kong (1962).
 From around 1963, he partnered often with Mumtaz, with whom he performed in 16 Hindi films.
 The couple became the highest-paid B-grade actors, with Singh receiving nearly four lakh rupees per film.

 He then went on to do television in the late 1980s, where he played the role of Hanuman in the television adaptation of the Hindu epic Ramayan.
 He also had roles in numerous films, such as Veer Bheem Sen and Ramayan, and in other television serials.
 He starred as Bhima in various Mahabharata movies, besides also playing Balram, he also starred as Shiva in various theological movies.

 His last Hindi movie was Jab We Met and the last Punjabi movie released before his illness was Dil Apna Punjabi.
 He acted in National Award-winning film Main Maa Punjab Dee directed by Balwant Singh Dullat.
 He directed seven Punjabi films including Sawa Lakh Se Ek Ladaun, Nanak Dukhiya Sub Sansar, Dhyanu Bhagat and Rab Dian Rakhan.
 He also directed two films in Hindi; Bhakti Mein Shakti and Rustom (1982), which were produced and directed under the banner "Dara Film" which he set up in 1970.
 Singh acted as himself in the 1985 Malayalam film Mutharamkunnu P.O..